 AF procures around £50 million worth of crop protection products annually.
 Alfie Jackson, AF Crop Protection Procurement Manager, explains how this year’s weather and market shifts have shaped what Members are buying.

 “This year, the number one topic of conversation for farmers has been the dry weather.
-It affects not just crop yield, but also growth and how diseases spread.
+It affects not just yield, but also crop growth and how diseases spread."

 “In a wet spring, septoria is usually the biggest challenge for cereal growers.
 This year however, dry conditions have made yellow rust the primary concern.